edihb/edihb.github.io/_posts/2014-3-3-Hello-World.md

 ## Reinforcement Learning for Information Extraction
 The agent employs a <i><b>learning function Q(s,a)</b></i> to determine which action to perform in state <i>s</i>.<br>
-The learning technique employed is [Q-learning](https://link.springer.com/article/10.1007/BF00992698) wherin the agent iteratively updates Q(s,a) using the [recursive Bellman equation](https://en.wikipedia.org/wiki/Bellman_equation) and rewards function.<br>
+The learning technique employed is [Q-learning](https://link.springer.com/article/10.1007/BF00992698) wherin the agent iteratively updates Q(s,a) using the [recursive Bellman equation](https://en.wikipedia.org/wiki/Bellman_equation) and rewards function <i>r</i>.<br>
 ![bellman](/images/bellman.png){: .center-image }
 <br>
-Thus we can see that the dynamic optimization problem is broken down into smaller sub-problems involving the reward <i>r</i> and future rewards over all possible transitions discounted by a factor γ	\gammma.<br>
+Thus we can see that the dynamic optimization problem is broken down into smaller sub-problems involving the reward <i>r</i> and future rewards over all possible transitions discounted by a factor γ.<br>
 Since the state space is continuous, a [deep Q-Network (DQN)](https://deepmind.com/research/dqn/) is used as a function approximator.
 It can continuously adapt is behaviour without any human intervention to capture non-linear interactions  between information in the states and performs better than linear approximators.<br>
 The DQN used consists of two linear layers (20 hidden units each) followed by rectified linear units (ReLU), along with two separate output layers to simultaneously predict <i><b>Q(s,d)</b></i> for reconciliation decisions and <i><b>Q(s,q)</b></i> for query choices.<br>